Using Alfred to Quickly Open Workspaces

 Improvements

-Unless we’re adding a lot of workspaces each day, we’ll be fine getting our list from a static-ish JSON file.
+Unless we add many workspaces each day, we’ll be fine getting our list from a static-ish JSON file.
 In the past, I’ve used Lingon to create a job that periodically rediscovers each workspace file and saves them to a JSON file.